-"And they attribute to me,-to me alone!-whatever of harsh or evil is committed: it is Robespierre who wishes it; it is Robespierre who ordains it.
-Is there a new tax?-it is Robespierre who ruins you.
-They call me tyrant!-and why?
-Because I have acquired some influence; but how?-in speaking truth; and who pretends that truth is to be without force in the mouths of the Representatives of the French people?
-Doubtless, truth has its power, its rage, its despotism, its accents, touching, terrible, which resound in the pure heart as in the guilty conscience; and which Falsehood can no more imitate than Salmoneus could forge the thunderbolts of Heaven.
-What am I whom they accuse?
-A slave of liberty,-a living martyr of the Republic; the victim as the enemy of crime!
-All ruffianism affronts me, and actions legitimate in others are crimes in me.
+\ \ \ \ ж \ And they attribute to me, to me alone !- whatever of harsh or evil is committed; it is Robespierre who wishes it; it is Robespierre who ordains it.
+Is there a new tax? -it is Robespierre who ruins you.
+They call me tyrant! but how? --- in speaking truth; and who pretends that truth is to be without force in the mouths of the Repreresentatives of the French people?
+Doubtless, truth has -its power, its rage, its despotism, its accents, touching -terrible, which resound in the pure heart, as in the guilty conscience; and which Falsehood can no more imitate than Salmoneus could forge the thunderbolts of Heaven.
+What am I, whom they accuse?
+A slave of liberty - a living martyr of the Republic - the victim, as the enemy of erime !
+All ruffianism affronts me; and actions legitimate in others are crimes in me.
 It is enough to know me to be calumniated.
 It is in my very zeal that they discover my guilt.
 Take from me my conscience, and I should be the most miserable of men!"

-He paused; and Couthon wiped his eyes, and St. Just murmured applause as with stern looks he gazed on the rebellious Mountain; and there was a dead, mournful, and chilling silence through the audience.
+He paused; and Couthon wiped his eyes, and St. Just murmured applause, as with stern looks he gazed on the rebellious Mountain; and there was a dead, mournful, and chilling silence through the audience.
 The touching sentiment woke no echo.

 The orator cast his eyes around.
-Ho! he will soon arouse that apathy.
-He proceeds, he praises, he pities himself no more.
-He denounces,-he accuses.
+Ho ! he will soon arouse that apathy.
+He proceeds; he praises, he pities himself, no more.
+He denounces - he accuses.
 Overflooded with his venom, he vomits it forth on all.
-At home, abroad, finances, war,-on all!
-Shriller and sharper rose his voice,-
+At home, abroad, finances, war-on all !
+Shriller and sharper rose his voice -

-"A conspiracy exists against the public liberty.
-It owes its strength to a criminal coalition in the very bosom of the Convention; it has accomplices in the bosom of the Committee of Public Safety...What is the remedy to this evil?
+"A conspiracy exists against the Public Liberty.
+It owes its strength to a criminal coalition in the very bosom of the Convention; it has accomplices in the bosom of the Committee of Public Safety. . . .
+What is the remedy to this evil?
 To punish the traitors; to purify this committee; to crush all factions by the weight of the National Authority; to raise upon their ruins the power of Liberty and Justice.
 Such are the principles of that Reform.
-Must I be ambitious to profess them?-then the principles are proscribed, and Tyranny reigns amongst us!
-For what can you object to a man who is in the right, and has at least this knowledge,-he knows how to die for his native land!
+Must I be ambitious to profess them? amongst us!
+For what can you object to a man who is in the right, and has at least this knowledge - he knows how to die for his native land!
 I am made to combat crime, and not to govern it.
-The time, alas! is not yet arrived when men of worth can serve with impunity their country.
+The time, alas ! is not yet arrived when men of worth can serve with impunity their country.
 So long as the knaves rule, the defenders of liberty will be only the proscribed."